komaljamodkar/face-detection-using-Opencv/README.md

 # face-detection
-Real time face detection using opencv library  in python
+Real time face detection and count number of faces using opencv library  in python